 From a financial perspective, huge student debt can hamper people’s life milestones.
 They will have less financial resources to place a downpayment on a home, invest in a business, build wealth and save for retirement, or get married and take care of their family.
 High loan repayments can also negatively impact a person’s credit and job prospects.

 One’s mental health and well-being are also affected.
-A UCLA study has shown a correlation between student debt and lower levels of psychological wellbeing for 25- to 31-year-olds (Walsemann et. al., 2015).
-Meanwhile, the national research study on the state of student loan borrowers in 2018, “Buried in Debt," revealed that more than 85% of respondents agree that student loan debt was a major source of stress, and one in three reported, “such debt is the biggest stress in their lives."
-(Hembree, 2018).
+A recent longitudinal analysis has shown a correlation between high student debt and significantly lower levels of psychological wellbeing as borrowers enter their thirties (Harriger et al., 2024).
+Meanwhile, the 2024 Mental Health of Borrowers Report revealed that more than 90% of respondents agree that student loan debt is a major source of anxiety, and nearly 40% reported that such debt is the primary stressor in their daily lives (Mental Health America, 2024).

 How are refinancing options evolving for student loan borrowers?